finkton1/test-colyseus/README.md

     -npm run build (this builds the www folder we need for capacitor to create android app) -npx cap add android
-    -npx cap open android (opens project in android studio) -Run emulator with Android API 29+
+    -npx cap open android (opens project in android studio) -You will need to edit the App-> Manifests -> AndroidManifest.xml file thru Android Studio, to add this into <application> tag (in order for the app to recognize colyseus local server):

+        android:usesCleartextTraffic="true"

+    -Run emulator with Android API 29+